 Naturally, there are various benefits for youths to obtain a Special Immigrant Juvenile Visa.
-Chief amongst these is the fact that holders of such a visa will then be able to apply for lawful permanent residence, a status that will then enable them to live and work in the United States permanently, travel outside of the U.S. (and then return), and will also give them access to certain public benefits.
-Moreover, individuals who hold permanent residence will then also be able to apply for U.S. citizenship, which grants them all legal rights afforded to American citizens.
+Chief amongst these is the fact that holders of such a visa will then be able to apply for lawful permanent residence, a status that will enable them to live and work in the United States permanently, travel outside of the U.S. (and then return), and will also give them access to certain public benefits.
+Moreover, individuals who hold permanent residence will also be able to apply for U.S. citizenship, which grants them all legal rights afforded to American citizens.

-Further to this, it is observed that when a child files for legal permanent status, they might also be eligible for a work permit until their application is decided upon.
+It is observed that when a child files for legal permanent status, they might also be eligible for a work permit until their application is decided upon.
 However, the child in question might not be able to work under federal or state law, depending on their age.

-In conclusion, it is essential to note that the case for applicants applying for Special Immigrant Juvenile Visa rests upon the fact that harmful conduct was conducted by their own parents.
-This differs from asylum applications, which are based on fear of persecution or harm by governments.
+In conclusion, it is essential to note that the case for applicants applying for Special Immigrant Juvenile Visa rests upon the fact that harmful conduct was committed by their own parents.
+This differs from asylum applications, which are based on fear of persecution or harm by the government.
 In fact, successful applicants for asylum will be able to petition for their family members to join them in the United States if they become permanent residents and citizens, whereas successful applicants for the Juvenile Visa will not be allowed to do so.
 This is something that must be kept in mind when applying for the Special Immigrant Juvenile Visa.

 If you would like to discuss more with an experienced attorney, do not hesitate to contact us online or call (760) 280-7900.